-- (1) Only attorneys of good moral character who are members in good standing of the State Bar of Montana may be admitted as members of the Bar of this Court.
+- (1) Only attorneys of good moral character who are members in good standing of the State Bar of Montana may be admitted as members of the bar of this court.
 Member attorneys on active status may appear in any case. - (2) Procedure for Admission.
-Each applicant for admission must present to the Clerk: - (A) a petition for admission signed by the applicant and setting forth: - (i) the applicant's residence and date of admission to the State Bar of Montana; and - (ii) certification by a member of the Bar of this Court that the applicant is of good moral character and a member in good standing of the State Bar of Montana; - (B) the current admission fee shown on the Court's website; and
+Each applicant for admission must present to the clerk of court: - (A) a petition for admission signed by the applicant and setting forth: - (i) the applicant's residence and date of admission to the State Bar of Montana; and - (ii) certification by a member of the bar of this court that the applicant is of good moral character and a member in good standing of the State Bar of Montana; - (B) the current admission fee shown on the court's website; and - (C) the signed oath card.

-- (C) the signed oath card. - (3) Continued Good Standing.
+(3) Continued Good Standing.
 When the clerk receives notice that a member of the Bar is not in good standing, the clerk will notify the attorney that he or she may not appear in any case.
-On the Clerk's receipt of notice from the State Bar of the attorney's return to good standing, the attorney is reinstated to practice in this Court.
+On the clerk's receipt of notice from the State Bar of the attorney's return to good standing, the attorney is reinstated to practice in this court.

 (c) Attorneys for the United States and Federal Defenders.
-An attorney employed or retained by the United States or by the Federal Defenders of Montana may appear in this Court in any matter within the scope of the attorney's employment, provided the attorney is an active member in good standing of another federal Bar or of the Bar of the highest court of a State, territory, or insular possession of the United States.
+An attorney currently employed or retained by the United States or by the Federal Defenders of Montana may appear in this court in any matter within the scope of the attorney's employment, provided the attorney is an active member in good standing of another federal bar or of the bar of the highest court of a State, territory, or insular possession of the United States.